Kat Gabrielle

 Each proposal is tailored to the needs of the project, so pricing depends on scope.

-For smaller brands Special Projects offers a $2,000 Brand Roadmap, a focused, strategic overview that outlines your direction and next steps without the need for long term commitment.
+For smaller brands we offer a $2000 Brand Roadmap, a focused, strategic overview that outlines your direction and next steps without the need for long term commitment.

 Q How should someone approach you about working together?

-Best way to reach me is directly through email - kat@specialprojects.global and we can set up a time to connect.
+Directly through email - kat@specialprojects.global and we can set up a time to connect!

 Q Who is a creative you admire?